Veteran threatened with deportation seeks pardon for crime

 - KeyArena renovation group strikes unique partnership with Pearl Jam, Live Nation

+Perez handed a laptop case containing 4.4 pounds of cocaine to an undercover officer on Nov.
+26, 2008.
+He pleaded guilty to the drug charge and served half of a 15-year prison sentence.

-Assistant Cook County State’s Attorney Peter Goutos said Thursday that his office opposes clemency for Garcia.
+Assistant Cook County State’s Attorney Peter Goutos told the review board on Thursday that his office opposes clemency for Perez.

+“We cannot lose track of the specific facts of this case, which is why we are opposing executive clemency,” Goutos said.
+“We must hold the big drug dealers accountable.”

+Chris Bergin, Perez’s attorney, told the board that Perez accepts responsibility for the crime.
+He said Perez is getting psychological help and medication in custody.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.